Affidavits of Heirship – To Use Them or Not to Use Them?

 Declaring Heirship in Texas

-A paying party relying on Affidavits of Heirship is swimming in shark infested waters because he/she/it does not know if the persons signing actually own the interest or if they represent the entirety of the estate’s interest.
+A paying party relying on Affidavits of Heirship is swimming in shark-infested waters because they don’t know if the persons signing actually own the interest or if they represent the entirety of the estate’s interest.
 Affidavits of Heirship are only as good as affiant’s knowledge and are only a semblance of interest or title.
 It is not until an AofH has been on file in the Deed Records for 5 years that it becomes prima facie evidence of title (Texas Estates Code §203.001(a)(2)); but, prima facie evidence, is NOT actual title and may be refuted by any interested person upon presentation of evidence of true facts (Texas Estates Code §203.001(b)).
-A Judgment Declaring Heirship actually and legally transfers title, so the paying party knows, who actually owns the interest.
+A Judgment Declaring Heirship actually and legally transfers title, so the paying party knows who actually owns the interest.

 My recommendation: In the best interests of all involved, get a personal representative appointed to re-agree to the mediated settlement agreement binding the estate to its terms; alternatively, if there is no other reason or need for an administration, get a Judgment Declaring Heirs, so all parties can feel sure they are dealing with the correct parties with actual title.

-If you need a Judgment Declaring Heirship, please contact us at (214) 965-9999 and we will get it done for you as quickly as the law and the courts allow.Back to Blog
+If you need a Judgment Declaring Heirship, please contact us and we will get it done for you as quickly as the law and the courts allow.Back to Blog